mbennett1991/Week-2-Refactored/README.md

 ---
 <a name = "Installation"></a>
 ### Installation
 To install this code simply clone it in gitbash and download it to your remote server.
-Visual Studio Code is the application I used to be able to read and test the files.
+Visual Studio Code is the application I used to be able to read, edit and test the files.

 ---
 <a name = "Usage"></a>